spacelift-io/user-documentation/docs/integrations/api.md

 - `SPACELIFT_KEY_SECRET` - This will be found in the file downloaded when you created the [API key](#spacelift-api-key--token).
 - `SPACELIFT_BASE_URL` - This will be the URL of your Spacelift account.
 For example, `https://my-account.app.spacelift.io/graphql`.

-The Python code is below but you can also visit the [GitHub Repo](https://github.com/spacelift-io/spacelift-api-examples) for other use cases and examples.
+The Python code is below, but you can also visit the [GitHub Repo](https://github.com/spacelift-io/spacelift-api-examples){: rel="nofollow"} for other use cases and examples.

 ??? note "Click here to expand"